greenmancode/docs/IYPluginDocs.md

 `PluginName` (string) : The name of your plugin.
 Keep in mind that your filename must match the value of this property.

 `PluginDescription` (string) : The description of your plugin.
-I recommend making the description include credit to yourself.
+If the plugin name is self-explanatory, use this as the credits.

 `Commands` (table) : A table where all of your commands will be created